Lithuania in the Eurovision Song Contest 2011

-Lithuania participated in the Eurovision Song Contest 2011 with the song "C'est ma vie" written by Paulius Zdanavičius and Andrius Kairys.
+Lithuania was represented at the Eurovision Song Contest 2011 with the song "C'est ma vie", written by Paulius Zdanavičius and Andrius Kairys.
 The song was performed by Evelina Sašenko.
 The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select the Lithuanian entry for the 2011 contest in Düsseldorf, Germany.
 The national final took place over four weeks and involved 40 competing entries.
 In the final, thirteen artists and songs remained and the winner was selected over two rounds of voting.
 In the first round, the combination of votes from a jury panel and a public vote selected the top three to qualify to the superfinal.
 In the superfinal, a jury vote entirely selected "C'est ma vie" performed by Evelina Sašenko as the winner.

-Lithuania was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 10 May 2011.
+Lithuania was drawn to compete in the first semi-final of the Eurovision Song Contest, which took place on 10 May 2011.
 Performing during the show in position 17, "C'est ma vie" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 12 May.
 It was later revealed that Lithuania placed fifth out of the 19 participating countries in the semi-final with 81 points.
 In the final, Lithuania performed in position 4 and placed nineteenth out of the 25 participating countries, scoring 63 points.

 Background

 Prior to the 2011 contest, Lithuania had participated in the Eurovision Song Contest eleven times since its first entry in 1994.
-The nation’s best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners" performed by LT United.
-Following the introduction of semi-finals in 2004, Lithuania, to this point, has managed to qualify to the final three times.
+The nation’s best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners", performed by LT United.
+Following the introduction of semi-finals in 2004, Lithuania, to this point, had managed to qualify to the final three times.
 In the 2010 contest, "Eastern European Funk" performed by InCulto failed to qualify to the final.

 For the 2011 contest, the Lithuanian national broadcaster, Lithuanian National Radio and Television (LRT), broadcast the event within Lithuania and organised the selection process for the nation's entry.
 Other than the internal selection of their debut entry in 1994, Lithuania has selected their entry consistently through a national final procedure.
 LRT confirmed their intentions to participate at the 2011 Eurovision Song Contest on 24 November 2010 and announced the organization of "Eurovizijos" dainų konkurso nacionalinė atranka, which would be the national final to select Lithuania's entry for Düsseldorf.